Clinton-Davis/peninsulaballet/README.md

 I created the design of the web page, and I was heavily inspired by the "The Whiskey Drop project".
 Photo by Naitian（Tony） Wang on Unsplash
+Photo by Etienne Boulanger on Unsplash
+Photo by Matthew Henry on Unsplash
+Photo by Gaelle Marcel on Unsplash
 Photo by Adam Walker on Unsplash
 ##### Content:
 All information and bios credited to Tracy Davis and Lielanie Beer.